rust-unofficial/too-many-lists/text/first-test.md

 Alright, so we've got `push` and `pop` written, now we can actually test out our stack!
 Rust and cargo support testing as a first-class feature, so this will be super easy.
-All we have to do is write function, and annotate it with `#[test]`.
+All we have to do is write a function, and annotate it with `#[test]`.

 Generally, we try to keep our tests next to the code that its testing in the